-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Dataform Overview.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Dataform Overview.

 - Activity administration

 - JS tips and tricks

 - Activating RSS

 - Activity workflow